Lebanon To Inject Dollars As Currency Plunge Revives Protests - UrduPoint

 Lebanon To Inject Dollars As Currency Plunge Revives Protests

-Lebanon's government Friday pledged to inject dollars into the market, after a night of angry protests triggered by the currency plumbing new black market lows and the worst recession in decades
+Hundreds protested for a second night over the Lebanese authorities' handling of a deepening economic crisis, despite the government pledging on Friday to inject dollars into the market to bolster the sagging currency

-Beirut, (APP - UrduPoint / Pakistan Point News - 12th Jun, 2020 ):Lebanon's government Friday pledged to inject dollars into the market, after a night of angry protests triggered by the currency plumbing new black market lows and the worst recession in decades.
+Beirut, (APP - UrduPoint / Pakistan Point News - 13th Jun, 2020 ):Hundreds protested for a second night over the Lebanese authorities' handling of a deepening economic crisis, despite the government pledging on Friday to inject dollars into the market to bolster the sagging currency.

-An economic downturn since last autumn has seen widespread layoffs and swingeing pay cuts that mean 45 percent of the population is now in poverty.
+In one incident in central Beirut, roughly 200 young men gathered on mopeds, some of them defacing shop fronts and setting fire to stores.
+Some chanted against sectarianism.

+Security forces fired tear gas to disperse them and some of the young men threw stones and fire crackers back.
+Tension petered out after midnight.

+In the northern city of Tripoli, the army dispersed hundreds shouting "revolution, revolution".

+Demonstrators had thrown stones and Molotov cocktails toward the soldiers and damaged the facades of several banks and shops.
+Soldiers responded with tear gas.

-After a crisis meeting on Friday, President Michel Aoun announced that the central bank will from Monday begin to execute measures including "feeding dollars into the market" to bolster the currency, which is trading on the black market at a 70 percent discount to the official rate.
+After a crisis meeting on Friday, President Michel Aoun announced that the central bank would implement measures from Monday including "feeding dollars into the market", in a bid to support the Lebanese pound.

-The worst economic turmoil since the country's 1975-1990 civil war has sparked an unprecedented months-long street movement against a political class deemed corrupt and incompetent.

-Protesters took to the streets after sundown on Thursday, setting tyres on fire and blocking roads including in the capital Beirut.

-Demonstrators rallied against a government that has been unable to arrest the economic decline, as well as against the governor of the central bank, Riad Salame.

-Lebanese media reported that the exchange rate had touched 6,000 pounds per dollar on the black market on Friday, compared to the official peg of 1,507 in place since 1997.
+But 17-year-old Wael, protesting in Tripoli, was not impressed: "I just want a job so I can live.
+We don't believe all the measures taken by the government to improve the dollar exchange rate."
+Lebanese media reported that the exchange rate had tumbled to 6,000 per dollar on the black market early on Friday, compared to the official peg of 1,507 in place since 1997.

+Protesters had initially taken to the streets after sundown on Thursday, railing against the spiralling cost of living and the government's apparent impotence in the face of the worst economic turmoil since the 1975-1990 civil war.

+They had also rallied against the governor of the central bank, Riad Salame.

-Parliament Speaker Nabih Berri, who attended the meeting with the president alongside Prime Minister Hassan Diab, said the government's measures aimed to bring the exchange rate to stronger than 4,000 pounds to the dollar.
+- Central bank chief under fire - Parliament Speaker Nabih Berri, who attended Friday's meeting with the president alongside Prime Minister Hassan Diab, said the government's measures aimed to bring the exchange rate to stronger than 4,000 pounds to the dollar.

+The black market rate had appreciated to below 4,500 on Friday evening after the president's announcement, two dealers said.

 Experts say the cabinet would like to see Salame removed from the position he has held since 1993.